 However, the other non-Marlowe Chandler movie of the era, The Blue Dahlia (1946), features mostly a diegetic score that the characters do hear.
 Unusually, diegetic music is a major plot point in Dahlia.
 Big band music on a juke box, radio or record player drives William Bendix’s character Buzz to distraction and possibly even violence.

-Victor Young is credited with musical direction but he didn’t compose anything: the few uses of non-diegetic orchestral music (like a waltz for Alan Ladd and Veronica Lake romancing each other) are stock.
+Victor Young is credited with musical direction but he didn’t compose anything: the few uses of non-diegetic orchestral music (notably a waltz for Alan Ladd and Veronica Lake romancing each other) are stock.

-Movie Marlowe begins proper with Murder, My Sweet (1944) starring Dick Powell.
-(Earlier unheralded Chandler adaptations Time to Kill and The Falcon Takes Over had detectives that weren’t even called Marlowe.)
-Based on Farewell, My Lovely, Murder, My Sweet was a hit at the time and still has a good reputation today.
+Movie Marlowe truly begins with Murder, My Sweet (1944) starring Dick Powell.
+(Earlier, unheralded Chandler adaptations Time to Kill and The Falcon Takes Over had detectives that weren’t even called Marlowe.)
+Based on the novel Farewell, My Lovely, Murder, My Sweet was a hit at the time and still has a good reputation today.
 Each film frame is perfectly composed and just gorgeous to look at.

 When Marlowe first stepped into a pool of light in the 40’s, this rich orchestral palette was the most appropriate music cue.

 Webb really gets his chance to shine in an expressionist fantasia while Marlowe is drugged and delirious.
-Bela Bartók never wrote any movie scores, but the studios should have given him some royalties anyway for the constant appropriation of Bartók’s most sinister adagios for moments of emotional confusion.
+Bela Bartók never wrote any movie scores, but the studios should have given him some royalties anyway, for many noir and horror flicks appropriate Bartók’s most sinister adagios for moments of emotional confusion.

 Notable diegetic music includes some honky-tonk stride piano that stops abruptly as Marlowe and Moose Malloy enter a bar, a cue borrowed from countless Westerns.
 At the Coconut Club, some musical “exotica” is a comparative low point.